Task-agnostic Out-of-Distribution Detection Using Kernel Density Estimation: Experiments and results

 \subsection{Datasets and network architectures}

-We evaluate the performance of the proposed approach on both classification and segmentation networks, and compare with the state-of-the-art OOD detection methods.
-In the classification experiments, we use two different networks that are trained on CIFAR-10 and CIFAR-100 \cite{krizhevsky2009learning} which contain images from $10$ and $100$ classes, respectively.
-Both datasets contain $50000$ training and $1000$ test images where each one is a $32\times32$ color image.
-We compare the proposed method with the Baseline method of Hendryks \textit{et al.} \cite{hendrycks17baseline}, ODIN \cite{liang2017enhancing}, and Mahalanobis \cite{lee2018simple} which are primarily designed for OOD detection in classification networks.
-We perform OOD detection on the ResNet \cite{he2016deep} models trained on CIFAR-10 and CIFAR-100 by Lee \textit{et al.} \cite{lee2018simple} using all methods\footnote{Pretrained models are available at https://github.com/pokaxpoka/deep\_Mahalanobis\_detector}.
+In the classification experiments, we use two different ResNet architectures trained on CIFAR-10 and CIFAR-100 \cite{krizhevsky2009learning} datasets that contain images from $10$ and $100$ classes, respectively.
+Both datasets contain $50000$ training and $10000$ test RGB color images of size $32\times32$.
+The pretrained models are used as common benchmarks in the literature and are available at https://github.com/pokaxpoka/deep\_Mahalanobis\_detector.

-We use 6 different datasets as OOD\footnote{Tin-rs, Tin-cr, LSUN-rs, LSUN-cr, and iSUN are available at https://github.com/facebookresearch/odin}: SVHN \cite{netzer2011reading} contains $26032$ images of house numbers in Google street-view images.
-Resized TinyImageNet (Tin-rs) and cropped TinyImageNet (Tin-cr) consist of $10000$ $32 \times 32$ RGB test images which are obtained by resizing and cropping a subset of the original ImageNet dataset \cite{deng2009imagenet}, respectively.
-Resized LSUN (LSUN-rs) and cropped LSUN (LSN-cr) contain $10000$ RGB test images with size $32 \times 32$ and they are obtained by resizing and cropping a subset of the original LSUN dataset \cite{yu2015lsun}. iSUN is a subset of SUN data set \cite{xu2015turkergaze} that contains 8925 RGB images resized to $32\times32$.
+We use 6 common benchmark datasets as OOD.
+SVHN \cite{netzer2011reading} contains $26032$ images of house numbers in Google street-view images.
+TinyImageNet (TIN) dataset consists of $10000$ $32 \times 32$ RGB test images \cite{deng2009imagenet}.
+LSUN dataset contain $10000$ RGB test images with size $32 \times 32$ \cite{yu2015lsun}. iSUN is a subset of SUN dataset \cite{xu2015turkergaze} that contains 8925 RGB images resized to $32\times32$.
+Gaussian and Uniform datasets contain 10000 noise images generated from a Gaussian distribution with zero mean and unit variance, and a Uniform distribution, respectively.
+SVHN dataset is available in Pytorch and TIN, LSUN, and iSUN are available at https://github.com/facebookresearch/odin.